Happy 31st Anniversary, Larry!

 - We’ve believed the best in each other even when we’ve been our worst.

 - We’ve showered our home in grace, grace, grace.
+(And boy, have I needed it.)

 - Even when we didn’t feel love, we’ve chosen to show love, because love never fails.